-The Company is a Canadian company that conducts operations through subsidiaries and joint ventures in the United States and Mexico, and substantially all of the Company's assets consist of equity in these entities.
+The Company is a Canadian company that conducts operations through subsidiaries in the United States, and substantially all of the Company's assets consist of equity in these entities.
 Accordingly, any limitation on the transfer of cash or other assets between the Company and these entities, or among these entities, could restrict the Company's ability to fund its operations efficiently.